Canon 1Ds vs Sony A7

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds and Sony Alpha A7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1Ds does not offer wifi capability.
+In contrast, the 1Ds does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the A7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds and the A7 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds and the A7 have been discontinued, but can regularly be found used on ebay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the A7 was followed by the Sony A7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 1Ds and A7 can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Sony A7 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1Ds or the Sony A7 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.